Python Lecture Part 1 - Python's Philosophy and Design Principles

 Why is Python So Popular?

-O'Reilly's "Python in a Nutshell" explains Python's success in a fascinating way:
+O'Reilly's "Python in a Nutshell" explains Python's success in a way I find fascinating:

 "Python makes it seem as though it solves the typical trade-offs of programming languages."

-- Cleanliness vs Practicality: The gap between ideal code and realistic code
+Cleanliness vs Practicality -- there's always a gap between ideal code and realistic code.

 It looks like a zero-sum game where choosing one means giving up the other.